rachaellappan/jekyll-now/about.md

 I thought I was really clever when I came up with [The Ordeal of Time](https://en.wikipedia.org/wiki/The_Wheel_of_Time) for a PhD/research blog title.
 Sorry.

+This blog was set up super easily by following [this guide](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).

 ### Contact me

 [rachael.lappan@gmail.com](mailto:rachael.lappan@gmail.com)